darasus/ai-blog/content/top-investing-blogs-to-follow-in-2019.md

   and news that affects the financial markets.
 The Rich Life blog by Wealthsimple is a good resource for young people who are just getting started with investing and want a simple, straightforward way of learning the basics.
+intro: >-
+  If you’re interested in learning more about investing, there are a ton of great blogs out there that can help you.
+These top investing blogs will help keep you up-to-date with the latest information on financial markets as well as tips on how to invest your money to get the best returns.

+  The world of investing can be scary for those who are new to it, but these blog posts can give you some insight into what these professionals are thinking.
+There are so many options out there when it comes to investing money, and so many ways that money can grow over time.

+  These top investing blogs come from a variety of different sources and they all have something unique to offer readers.
+Whether you’re just getting started as an investor or want to take your knowledge further, these blogs cover lots of ground.
 ---

 ## Dividend Investing Blog